drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 - TOR exit node IP address: 51.38.150.126
 - Transparent Reverse Proxy: tor.modlishka.io ([Modlishka](https://github.com/drk1wi/Modlishka))

 Note: In this scenario Chrome was configured, through SOCKS5 settings, to use the TOR network.
-Tor circuit was using a particular TOR exit node: '51.38.150.126'.
-This is also just a proof-of-concept and many things could be further optimized...
+Tor circuit was set to a particular TOR exit node: '51.38.150.126'.
+This is also still a proof-of-concept and many things can be further optimized...

-On the malicious TOR exit node all of the traffic is being redirect to Modlishka.
+On the malicious TOR exit node all of the traffic is being redirect to Modlishka proxy:
 ```javascript
 iptables -A OUTPUT -p tcp -m tcp --dport 80 -j DNAT --to-destination ip_address:80
 iptables -A FORWARD -j ACCEPT